VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/Introduction/AccessibilityFeatures/AccessibilityFeatures.md

 }

 ### Accessibility Features Are a Form of Assistive Technology
-**Accessibility Features** are essentially programmed to **personalise user experience** by adjusting the operation system's behaviour to meet users' needs and enable them to use the given device using *external* assistive technology if required.
+**Accessibility Features** are programmed to **personalise user experience** by adjusting the operation system's behaviour to meet users' needs and enable them to use the given device using *external* assistive technology if required.

 @Image(source: placeholder-image, alt: "")